 Nearly all the goods and services are GST-taxable.
 The few supplies or transactions that are exempted from GST are sale or lease of residential properties, almost all financial services, and investment of platinum, gold, or silver in Singapore.

 What is the current GST rate for Goods and Services supplied in Singapore?

 The current GST rate in Singapore is 7%.
-Unlike other countries, there’s no tiered or different GST rates for goods and services sold in Singapore.
+Unlike other countries, there are no tiered or different GST rates for goods and services sold in Singapore.

-As a business owner or manager, you can decide whether your business needs to be registered for GST even if your annual revenue is below SGD$1,000,000.
+As a business owner or manager, you can decide whether your business needs to do GST registration even if your annual revenue is below SGD$1,000,000.
 The two types of GST registration are compulsory registration and voluntary registration.

 Compulsory registration: You must register your company for GST if its taxable turnover for the past year is greater than SGD$1,000,000 or if it is expected to have a taxable turnover greater than SGD$1,000,000 for the upcoming year.

 Voluntary registration: If your business has a taxable turnover of less than SGD$1,000,000, you can opt for voluntary GST registration.
 Businesses that choose to register their business with the GST voluntarily will be eligible for claiming input tax or GST incurred on business purchases and expenses.